-During the wedding ceremony, your officiant will explain to your guests the symbology of a tree planting ceremony and possibly even cover why you and your partner have chosen this to be a part of your overall wedding ceremony.
+During your ceremony, the officiant will explain the symbology of a tree-planting ritual to your guests.
 You'll then have the potted tree on a table near (or on) your altar.
-You and your partner will then both take turns adding soil and watering the tree, to symbolise the life you'll both be growing together moving forward in life after your wedding day.
+You and your partner will then take turns adding soil and watering the tree, which will symbolize the life you'll grow together moving forward in life after your wedding day.

 This ceremony is a great way to have something intimate that lasts long past your wedding day!

 Have you got any micro ceremonies in mind for your wedding day?
-If so we'd love. to hear which one you've chosen and why!
+If so, we'd love to hear which one you've chosen and why!